Federal government quietly writes off loan — but won't reveal sum or say who got it

 Some of Ottawa's auto-sector bailout came in the form of Canada Account loans to help wind down bankrupt versions of the two companies — about $220 million to so-called "Old GM" and another $1.3 billion to so-called "Old Chrysler."

 New corporate versions

-The remainder of Canada's bailout money was used to help create new corporate versions of both companies, free from the obligations of their former incarnations.
+The remainder of Canada's bailout money was used to help create new corporate versions of both companies that were free from the obligations of their former incarnations.

 "Neither Canada nor the U.S. expected any of the loans to be recovered from 'Old Chrysler'," says a 2014 Industry Canada accounting of the bailouts, confirming the money injected into bankrupt Chrysler was considered unrecoverable from the very beginning.

 And CBC News has obtained internal documents under the Access to Information Act suggesting that at least part of these past-due loans is finally being written off.

 EDC wrote to Finance Minister Bill Morneau on Feb.
 16 this year asking "to forgive amounts owing under a Canada Account loan."